MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

 1. If the field is used in a rule for duplicate records or matching conditions, perform the following steps.
 Otherwise, go to the next step.
    1. Select **Edit** on the **Duplicate records** tile.
-   1. Remove the field from all rules it is used in, if any, and then select **Save and close**.
+   1. Remove the field from all rules it is used in, if any, and then select **Next**.
    1. Select **Edit** on the **Matching conditions** tile.
    1. Remove the field from all rules it is used in, if any, and then select **Save and close**.
    1. Select **Unify** > **Unify customer profiles and dependencies**.
 Wait for unification to complete before going to the next step.